Harvey Washington Wiley: Government career

 Wiley was offered the position of Chief Chemist in the United States Department of Agriculture by George Loring, the Commissioner of Agriculture, in 1882.
 Loring was seeking to replace his chemist with someone who would employ a more objective approach to the study of sorghum, whose potential as a sugar source was far from proven.
 Wiley accepted the offer after being passed over for the presidency of Purdue, allegedly because he was "too young and too jovial", unorthodox in his religious belief, and also a bachelor.
 Wiley brought to Washington a practical knowledge of agriculture, a sympathetic approach to the problems of agricultural industry and an untapped talent for public relations.

 After assisting Congress in their earliest questions regarding the safety of the chemical preservatives then being employed in foods, Wiley was appropriated $5,000 in 1902 to study the effects of a diet including various preservatives, on human volunteers.
-These "poison squad" studies drew national attention to the need for a federal food and drug law.
 These tests were called Hygienic Table Trials.
 The subjects received $5 a month and free food to be systematically poisoned.
 12 volunteers were chosen.
 One additive was added per trial but he struggled to find non-adulterated products to add the poisons to.
 First to be tested was borax which tightened old meat which was starting to decompose.
 The borax was fed to the men in meat and dairy products.
 Some were given borax and some were not in order to control the study.
-The volunteers became known as The Poison Squad.
+These "poison squad" studies drew national attention to the need for a federal food and drug law.

 Wiley was originally aiming just to get foods labelled to correctly show their additives.
 However, he concluded that certain chemicals should be banned.
 The food industry rose in protest.
 The proposed Food Bill of 1902 failed to even register a vote, being defeated by lobbyists.
 He sought the support of female groups, not due to their direct political influence (as they still had none) but due to the domestic pressure which they could exert.
 The campaign spilled into wider community health and welfare, calling for public (municipal) control of all water supplies and sewer systems.
 His campaign gained weight when Fannie Farmer joined and paralleled the call for "pure food".

 Heinz were one of the first companies to join the push for pure food and changed their recipe for tomato ketchup in 1902 to replace chemical preservatives with vinegar and introducing very hygienic practices into their factories.